Table of Contents

 - Execution type: This field indicates the execution type for component-generated modules.
 It is useful to determine the Pandora FMS server the modules will belong to when created depending on where the wizard is launched from.

 - Plugin: The modules generated by the component will obtain their data from the execution of commands, plugins or customized scripts.
-Thus, they will be executed by the plugin or satellite servers through exec modules.
+Thus, they will be executed by the plugin server or satellite server through

 The specific fields SNMP wizard components are:

-If you indicate as manufacturer All, the component will be scanned for any PEN registered in Pandora.
+If you indicate as manufacturer All, the component will be scanned for any PEN registered in Pandora FMS.

 The Private Enterprise Number (PEN) must be registered in Pandora FMS console to use Manufacturer ID

-- OID Macros → _oid_N_: The main purpose of using plugin type components is to be able to perform operations with the values of one or more OIDs in the same device, such as obtaining the used-memory percentage from the used-memory bytes and the total available memory bytes.
+The main purpose of using plugin components is to be able to perform operations with the values of one or more OIDs in the same device, such as obtaining the used-memory percentage from the used-memory bytes and the total available memory bytes.